BlueBrain/EMSim/README.md

 In order to compute LFP or VSD, there are a few common initial steps:

-1.Load the circuit data from a circuit file
+1. Load the circuit data from a circuit file
-2.Create all the static morphology geometry
+2. Create all the static morphology geometry
-3.Apply current and voltage report on the geometry 4.Finally, specific calculations are done to compute LFP or VSD
+3. Apply current and voltage report on the geometry
+4. Finally, specific calculations are done to compute LFP or VSD

-The LFP part of EMSim computes the electric field in the space between neurons.
+The LFP part of EMSim computes the electric field in the space between neurons, using the following method:
-For that, the below steps are executed:

 1. Load and place all segments in 3D space
 2. Load the current report for each segment and for every simulation frame
 3. Create a volume with the specified resolution (# of voxels)
-4. Compute the value for each voxel, using the current point model
-a.
-As a simplification, one can also compute the values of some sample points instead of the full volume
+4. Compute the value for each voxel, using the current point model (one can also compute the values of some sample points instead of the full volume)

-The VSD part of EMSim simulates the processes of a voltage sensitive dye.
+The VSD part of EMSim simulates the processes of a voltage sensitive dye, using the following method:
-For that, the below steps are executed:

 1. Load and place all segments in 3D space
 2. Load the voltage report for each segment and for every simulation frame